MVVM: Exploring a Pattern

 Stale data will bite you in the rear if you do not pay attention to it.
 For instance, moving all data to Stores can make some modals that you opened in one page randomly just show up when you navigate to some other page.
 Stale data can cause a heap of problems if you forget to manually clean your Stores.
 An alternative is to reset the state when you navigate to the page, which is a bit odd.
 You would have to think in terms like ‘I don’t know who was here before and what they were doing, I better clean this up before I use it’.
 The focus is moved to ensuring you have the right state rather than just loading the data you are interested in because some other component may have set some flags in there that should be rather unset.
 We don’t really expect this when we navigate to a page, we would rather always start from a default state.

-Next one is a bit of a contradiction, it depends on the point of view.
+The next one is a bit of a contradiction, it depends on the point of view.
 Flux does not scale.
 You read it right, it does not scale.
-While in the presentation video you may hear this claim, it only scales in the sense that you can add more Stores, more Views and more Actions having little or no impact on other developers.
+While in the presentation video, you may hear this claim, it only scales in the sense that you can add more Stores, more Views, and more Actions having little or no impact on other developers.
 This is true.
 What they don’t tell you is that each Store, every single one, is registered with the Dispatcher.
 This means that every time you dispatch an Action, it gets to all Stores.
-If you worked with Flux, any of its implementations such as Redux or MobX, then I have a question for you.
+If you worked with Flux, or any of its implementations such as Redux or MobX, then I have a question for you.
 How many times has an Action been handled by more than one Store (or Reducer in case of Redux)?
 How many times the first thing you do when you handle an Action is to check its type and if it is not what you are looking for you return from the handler?
 99.99%?
 All the time?
 You can see where I’m going with this.
-Each time you dispatch an Action it goes through each if statement, every single one of them and most of the time only one will pass.
+Each time you dispatch an Action it goes through each if statement, every single one of them, and most of the time only one will pass.
 Add a new Store, that’s one extra if statement you do every time.
 Add a new Action, that’s one extra if statement that passes only once.
 This does not scale in this sense.

 You may say that if you have 100 Stores this is not such big of a deal, 99 if statements that fail when the handler is invoked, the call itself is not that significant, it’s actually pretty quick.
-I agree, couple that with a library or framework that does a dispatch each time one of its component gets mounted (I’m looking at you, Redux-Form).
+I agree, couple that with a library or framework that does a dispatch each time one of its components gets mounted (I’m looking at you, Redux-Form).
 If you have 10 inputs in a form with Redux-Form, these are 10 dispatches that happen when these components are mounted, one after the other they are stuck in a synchronous operation that executes them all.
 These are no longer 100 function calls with 99 if statements that fail and one that passes.
 These are 1,000 function calls with 990 if statements that fail and 10 that pass.
 What if we have 20 inputs?
 What if we have 50 inputs spread across a few tabs so the user can actually fill them?
 Flux does not scale here.
 The entire nature of how React works and that we use the component mounting and unmounting life cycle methods to dispatch Actions will ensure that once we load a tree of components, each of these life cycle methods gets called in one go.
 First on the parent, then on the children, then on the grandchildren.
 They all execute in one go and if that takes long enough it freezes the browser.
 In our application, if you go to the edit page of one of the big entities, Google Chrome freezes!
 It doesn’t even fully work on Internet Explorer!
 Some pages do, but the main ones, not so much.

 To add to this, think about writing in these inputs now.
 On every key press, every single one, we have at least one dispatch that goes through 100 Stores just to update one string.
 We must have made a wrong turn somewhere.
 Flux is not meant for this sort of thing, if it is then it’s a really bad pick for large applications.
 Small to medium, it works.
 When we don’t have forms that are that complex and we don’t have that many Stores.
 Once our application becomes large, problems will follow just because of the architectural model.